mixonic/rfcs/text/0000-module-unification-namespaces.md

 Both addons and app have a namespace.
 For this reason writing Module Unification addon and app code should be very consistent.
-Modules in the `src/` directory are invoked by their bare names, and invoking/injecting/looking up things from another namespace will require a special syntax.
+Modules in the `src/` directory are invoked by their bare names, and invoking/injecting/looking up things from another namespace will require a special API.

+A summary of new behaviors follows (specific detailed designs each have a section of this RFC):

 * Invoking a component, helper, or service without an explicit namespace will always look to the **implicit** namespace of that lookup.
 For an addon